Parmidajabbari/Drone-Detection/README.md

 5. **Tracking (if applicable)**: The detected drone is tracked across frames for movement analysis.

 ## Results
+The system was trained and evaluated over multiple epochs using the provided dataset.
+The training process involved adjusting learning rates and optimizing weights using backpropagation.
+After each epoch, performance was assessed on the validation set.

+Final evaluation metrics:
+- **Detection Accuracy**: 97.0% (IoU 0.50:0.95, all areas)
+- **Precision**: 99.9% (IoU 0.50)
+- **Recall**: 98.3% (IoU 0.50:0.95)
+- **Processing Speed**: 24.9 FPS (suitable for real-time deployment)
+- **False Positive Rate**: 2.3%

-The system was tested on real-world aerial videos, achieving:
+These results demonstrate the model's ability to accurately detect drones with high precision and recall while maintaining real-time processing capabilities.The system was tested on real-world aerial videos, achieving:
 - **Detection Accuracy**: 97.0% (IoU 0.50:0.95, all areas)
 - **Precision**:
   - IoU 0.50: 99.9%